 Sherwin Lau is a proud Hong Kong-Canadian who is Bilingual in Cantonese and English.
 Currently, he works as a Program Assistant for Centre of Equality Rights in Accommodation researching housing rights and finding answers to urban living.
 With a strong interest in community collaboration and collective organizing, He’s organized several on-campus overdose prevention trainings in Toronto and is always open to new research challenges.
 Earlier in April 2020, he was co-authoring a literature review deciphering conflict graffiti in Hong Kong’s metro space.
 He holds a Master of Peace and Conflict Studies from University of Waterloo, and an undergraduate focus in Public Policy and Political Science from Ryerson University.

-Austin Devaraj is a Journalist and Director of Communications and Content Creation at A Voice for Transit.
-His reporting can be seen on CJRU 1280 AM’s The Scope News.
-Fluent in French, English and Tamil, Austin is passionate about communications and is pursuing a Bachelor of Journalism at Ryerson University, of which he is in his third year.
+Austin Devaraj is a Journalist and Digital Content Creator whose reporting can be heard on CJRU 1280 AM’s The Scope News.
+Fluent in French, English and Tamil, Austin is passionate about communications and is pursuing a Bachelor of Journalism at Ryerson University.
 Growing up in the City of Toronto, he took transit throughout his childhood, developing a strong sense of understanding of the important role it plays in the lives of Torontonians.
-Through content creation and executing effective communications, he hopes to bring about real change through transit advocacy.
+Through content creation strategy and executing effective communications, he hopes to bring about real change through transit advocacy.